I. THE ORIGIN OF THE MORMON CHURCH

 God the Father doesn’t have a body of flesh and bones (as the Mormon church, to this day, contends).
-Had the people Joseph Smith deceived known their Bibles better, they would not have been misled by Smith’s outrageous claims.
+Had people known their Bibles better, they would not have been misled by Joseph Smith’s outrageous claims.
 It’s so important to know the Bible!

 Now, back to the story.
 According to Joseph Smith, God the Father and Jesus Christ appeared to him there in the forest and supposedly informed him that…

 • “their creeds were an abomination”